marcsingleton/marcsingleton.github.io/content/posts/aalv.md

   - Build tools
     - Make: classic Unix program automating actions; commonly used for compiling executables
-    - `ld`: linker--typically called by other programs like `gcc` or `clang`, so some options are documented in its manual entry
+    - `ld`: linker---typically called by other programs like `gcc` or `clang`, so some options are documented in its manual entry
   - Inspecting binaries
     - `readelf`: displays information about ELF binaries (executable format on Linux); shows headers, sections, symbols, and more
     - `otool`: the macOS equivalent to `readelf`